cysouw/diathesis/text/c01_introduction.md

 b.
 Der Weltreisende wartet darauf, dass ein Zug kommt.
 :::

 Third, there exist obligatory prepositional phrases, though they are not very widespread in German and mostly designate a location.
-Some verbs always expect such a location-role, like *sich befinden* 'to be located somewhere' [@next a,b], see e.g. [@sec:prepositions-obligatory-local; @sec:reflexive-obligatory-local], but more widespread are resultative diatheses that introduce an obligatory local role, like with *brechen* 'to break' [@next c,d], see e.g. [@sec:prepositions-action-result].
+Some verbs always expect such a location-role, like *sich befinden* 'to be located somewhere' [@next a,b], see e.g. [@sec:prepositions-obligatory-local, @sec:reflexive-obligatory-local], but more widespread are resultative diatheses that introduce an obligatory local role, like with *brechen* 'to break' [@next c,d], see e.g. [@sec:prepositions-action-result].
 The example in [@next c] crucially shows that arguments should be determined as part of the clause structure, not the lexeme structure.
 It is perfectly possible to use the verb *brechen* without a prepositional phrase [@next e], but then there needs to be a different lexical role in the accusative.

 ::: ex
 a.
 Der Stuhl befindet sich im Wohnzimmer